jmailman/to_cocktail_or_not_to/README.md

 ## Features and Target Variables
 The **_target_** label, therefore, is determined by matching one data source for food (food items) with existing sources for cocktail recipes, and using that match to assign a true vs. false label for the particular food (food item).

-**Features** include
-Categories
+##### Features
+Categorical
 * food group
 * food subgroup
 * food type (unprocessed vs. processed)

+Continuous
 * 15,000 types of continuous measurements which are the concentrations (in mg per 100 grams) of chemical compounds in each food part (leaf, bulb, fruit, seed).
+These were engineered by aggregating them for each food.
+Additionally 8,000 more speculative continuous features were engineered based on these, by weighting concentrations according to their proportion of the food whose chemical content was actually measured.
+(This might privilege concentrations in liquids or animal products, because their weight is more affected by water or other unanalyzed parts such as bone.)

 ## Data Used